akrambarkat/school-management-system/README.md

 ## Usage

 ### Login
-- Use the default admin credentials for initial login.
+- Use the default admin@gmail.com password = (12345678) credentials for initial login.
 - New accounts can be created from the admin dashboard.

 ### Student Management